cucumber/docs/content/docs/cucumber/api.md

     Given hello
 ```

-A feature or scenario or can have as many tags as you like.
-Just separate them with spaces:
+A feature or scenario can have as many tags as you like.
+Separate them with spaces:

 ```gherkin
 @billing @bicker @annoy